 Because of that, we’re trained as consumers to spend all of our money.
 Naturally, when a problem arises, we resort to debt to cover the shortfall or tap into our retirement accounts.
 Coincidentally, the government does the same thing.

-Currently the U.S. national debt is almost $24.5 trillion dollars and our government is dipping into federal retiree programs to help fund operations.
-The government is in debt and it’s tapping into retirement money.2
+Currently the U.S. national debt is almost $28.16 trillion dollars and our government is dipping into federal retiree programs to help fund operations.
+The government is in debt and it’s tapping into retirement money (Bureau of Fiscal Service, 2021).

 Having a thousand dollars in an emergency fund changes the way you handle financial problems.
 You start to think differently about your money when you give each dollar a job.
 The goal is simply to avoid debt as a first resort.

-Debt is a thief and it will steal all your hopes and dreams.
+Debt is a thief and it can steal all your hopes and dreams.
 The more monthly payments you have to make, the less of your paycheck you get to keep.